 Women Who Read Book Club

 Hospitality Teams are group of 10-15 people who provide support for each Sunday service.
 Duties include ushering, greeting, and coffee hour duties.
-If you are interested in joining one of these teams please contact the following people who will provide training or instructions on how to join the team.
+If you are interested in joining one of these teams, please contact the following people who will provide training or instructions on how to join the team.

-A brief overview of Greeters' duties includes welcoming guests to UUCM and making their visit a comfortable experience.
+Duties includes welcoming guests to UUCM and making their visit a comfortable experience.
 Please contact Gary Charles, Membership Ministry Facilitator if you wish to join the team.
 To sign up for the greeter schedule you can sign up here.